What Is Improper Storage of a Firearm in Massachusetts?

 The state must prove three things beyond a reasonable doubt in order to convict someone of improper storage of a firearm in Massachusetts:

-1. The individual stored or kept a firearm, shotgun or rifle.
+1. The individual stored or kept a firearm, shotgun, or rifle.

 2. The individual did not have the weapon under their immediate control – for example, the person was not physically carrying the weapon.